jeffchen006/OpenTracer/README.md

 ## Compatibility and Testing
-Trace2Inv has been rigorously tested on both Ubuntu Linux and MacOS.
+OpenTracer has been rigorously tested on both Ubuntu Linux and MacOS.

 ### Characteristics